SOFTS-White sugar buoyed by Brazil export backlogs; London cocoa steadies

 * Sugar production in the European Union, the third-largest sugar producer, is projected to grow 3% in the 2023/24 season, the United States Department of Agriculture (USDA) said.

-* March raw sugar SBc1 settled 1.9% down at 27.22 cents per lb on Wednesday as the market extended its retreat from a 12-year high set this month.
+* March raw sugar SBc1 settled 1.9% lower at 27.22 cents per lb on Wednesday as the market extended its retreat from a 12-year high set this month.

 COCOA

-* March London cocoa LCCc2 edged up by 0.2% to 3,454 pounds a metric ton as the market continued to consolidate after recent record highs.
+* March London cocoa LCCc2 settled 0.3% higher at 3,461 pounds a metric ton as the market continued to consolidate after recent record highs.

+* Supplies remain tight, dealers said, noting that the entire futures curve remains backwardated 0#LCC:, with steep premiums for near-dated cocoa contracts versus later-dated ones LCC-1=R, LCC-2=R, LCC-3=R.

 COFFEE